Don Criqui: Career

-Though he was the NFL on NBCs top announcer only once (Week 6 of the 1990 season), Criqui has always been a featured announcer in the American sports scene and is notable for his longevity.

 Criqui began with CBS in 1967 before moving to NBC Sports in 1979; he was 'traded' by CBS to NBC for Curt Gowdy.
 When CBS reacquired the NFL in 1998, Criqui rejoined the network, and continued to serve as a play-by-play announcer as part of the NFL on CBS until his retirement from that position after the 2012 season.
-In 2013 he returned for the Cleveland Browns New England Patriots matchup on CBS with his former partner Steve Tasker, as Bill Macatee could not make it due to his flight being cancelled from a snowstorm.
+In 2013 he returned for the Cleveland Browns vs. New England Patriots matchup on CBS with his former partner Steve Tasker, as Bill Macatee could not make it due to his flight being cancelled by a snowstorm.

 He has also announced a number of other sports for CBS, NBC and ESPN including college football, college basketball, the ABA, the NBA, the NHL, professional golf and tennis tournaments, Triple Crown horse racing, the Canadian Football League and several Summer Olympics events.

 During his tenure at NBC, Criqui called 14 Orange Bowl games.
 Criqui's most memorable call was the 1984 Orange Bowl between undefeated Nebraska and Miami.
 Nebraska was on a 22-game winning streak coming into the game, but lost to Miami 31-30 when the Cornhuskers failed on a two-point conversion attempt which would have won the game.
 His most famous college basketball call was most likely the last-second upset by St. Joseph's over top-seeded DePaul in the Mideast regional second round of the 1981 NCAA Tournament.

 Criqui was the radio play-by-play voice of Notre Dame Fighting Irish football on the Notre Dame IMG Sports Network from 2006 to 2018.